 Our fall migration project located on the Boise Ridge at the top of Lucky Peak is IBO’s longest-running and most well-known research and education effort (since 1993!)

 Four-wheel or All-wheel-drive high-clearance vehicles required.
 The road to Lucky Peak is a steep, winding dirt road with a *small* parking area at the top.
-2021 in particular is a record year for very high water bars.
+The road currently has quite high water bars.
 Even high clearance vehicles may scrape on some of the water bars.
 Experienced drivers and HIGH CLEARANCE 4WD or AWD are *required*!

 Do not drive the road during rain or within 1 hour of rain showers.